-Our champagne is the fruit of since 8 generations
+Our champagne is the fruit of our commitment our passion our land since 8 generations

 La maison Boulachin-Chaput

 For 8 generations, we have been cultivating our vines with respect for traditions and the environment.
 Our champagnes of character recognized and appreciated by professionals, as well as by individuals, perfectly express the richness of our terroir.

 We will be happy to welcome you to discover our know-how, our commitment to responsible winemakers and to share our passion, with family, friends or group!

 Since 1799 our family has been cultivating vines on this side of the Côte des Bars.

 They have followed and accompanied technological developments, political and economic upheavals and even climate change to propose grapes of qualities that make great champagnes.

 With this experience, Geoffrey 8th generation, maintains this heritage on a daily basis.
 Its estate covers about 4 ha divided between 66% of Pinot Noir, 22% of Chardonnay and 12% of Pinot Meunier on the communes of Arrentières,Colombé le Sec, Colombé la Fosseand Voigny.